 - Climb a hill in the park for views

 - Explore the extensive grounds

 - Spend time with the animals at the zoo

 - Visit the nearby candi’s & temples

 We took a tour because we researched the bus times & prices incorrectly.
-Here’s the accurate information you need on how to get to Borobudur by bus (& Prambanan too):
+Here’s the accurate information you need to know:

 Yogyakarta to Borobudur

 - Buses to Borobudur leave from Yogyakarta’s Terminal Jombor bus

 - Local bus tickets cost 3,600 IDR / $0.25.
 The Yogyakarta bus could cost more, we’re not sure